valterc/ki2/README.md

 - Audio alerts before upcoming synchro shift or when reaching shifting limits

 > [!NOTE]
-> The following features require the Ki2 devices to be added to Karoo extension sensors:
+> The following features require the Ki2 shifting devices to be added to Karoo as extension sensors:
 >
-> - Use of native Karoo ride data fields
+> - Use of native Karoo ride elements
 > - FIT file recording of gear shifts
 > - Battery alerts